groupdocs-watermark/GroupDocs.Watermark-for-Java/Examples/README.md

 # Apply License

-Follow below steps if you have product license
+Follow below steps if you have product license:

 1. Open "Common.java"
 2. Set "LICENSE_PATH" variable to your license file path